danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 - Try to discuss a game that you are familiar with and describe the characters/objects by using the concept and vocabulary of class and object.
 Can you identify the classes and objects within the chosen game?

 - The creation of objects require the concept of abstraction, where Fuller and Goffey (2017) argue that such object orientation is a sociotechnical practice and computational objects exhibit power.
-Can you use the sample code or your game as an example to articulate that?
+Can you use the sample code or your game as an example to think through what it means by power relations and abstracted objects?

 ## Further notes